 A huge compilation of urban agriculture resources.
 The site includes local (Vancouver) city farmer stories and urban agriculture information from around the globe. http://www.cityfarmer.info/.

-Farming Concrete recently published their 2011 inventory of New York City gardens.
-For a full list of NYC community and school gardens, as well as more data on the productivity of these gardens, please visit http://farmingconcrete.org/2012/05/04/2011-harvest-report/ to check out the full report.
-If you have a NYC garden and want to get your garden on the map and/or sign up for free materials, visit http://gardeners.farmingconcrete.org/civicrm/profile/create?gid=13&reset=1.
+Farming Concrete has a published 2012 inventory of New York City gardens.
+For a full list of NYC community and school gardens, as well as more data on the productivity of these gardens, please visit http://farmingconcrete.org/home/ to check out that report and others.

 JUST FOOD Online Resource Center in Spanish

-Just Food released its Spanish-language version of the Farming for NYC Toolkit.
+Just Food has released a Spanish-language version of the Farming for NYC Toolkit.
 The Toolkit provides resources on farming production in NYC and beyond.
 Resources include info on starting up, CSA’s, farmers markets, and much more!
 To view these great resources: http://justfood.org/farmer-outreach/spanish-language-resources.

 NOFA-NY Farm Technical Assistance Help Line